The Blue Train: Cape Town to Pretoria

 Breakfast is served onboard the train before you pull into the station at Pretoria and disembark.
 A private transfer will be waiting to take you to the Sheraton Pretoria (or similar), where you have your final overnight stay.

-Spend a last day in Pretoria before meeting your transfer driver at the hotel and driving to the airport for your return flight to the UK.
+Spend a last day in Pretoria before meeting your transfer driver at the hotel and driving to the airport for your return flight to the UK (not included).

 Alternatively, why not extend your holiday with an exciting safari in Kruger National Park?
 You can fly into Nelspruit Airport and transfer to a safari lodge for a few nights before returning to Johannesburg Airport.
 Call us for details and prices.